0121 746 3360

 Review your Will Regularly

-You should review your will regularly and at least every 3-5 years to ensure that it reflects your wishes in accordance with changing financial and personal circumstances.
+You should review your will regularly, we recommend at least every 3-5 years to ensure that it reflects your wishes in accordance with changing financial and personal circumstances.

 In addition, we recommend a regular review with a solicitor to ensure that your will accords with current legislation.